rishibajaj/DayPlanner/README.md

 ## Description

-This application to helps plan a day's workload.
+This application is a day planner.
 The working day (9am-5pm) is broken into hourly slots that have been created dynamically using jquery.

 The deployed application can be found at: